sra-wng/cs5304-final-project/README.md

 My team chose to explore [2017-2019 OSMI Mental Health in Tech](https://osmihelp.org/research) survey data.
 Our goal was to determine whether we could predict if tech company employees felt comfortable discussing mental health with their direct supervisor by training and comparing the performance of Logistic Regression, KNN, Random Forest, Gradient Boosting, and SVM classification models.
 We also performed natural language processing on text response data using count vectorization to gain additional insights.

 *Files*
-* Final Report: Final Project Report.pdf
+* Detailed Report: Final Project Report.pdf
-* Python Code: Merged_Analysis_121020.ipynb
+* Python Code: Code.ipynb
 * Data:
   * OSMI 2017 Data.csv
   * OSMI 2018 Data.csv